A great choice for those who wish to learn more about Yoga history and philosophy, as well as take their practice beyond

 Yoga Foundation Course September - June

 This 60 hour Foundation Course, validated by the British Wheel of Yoga, is suitable for anyone with an interest in deepening their understanding of yoga and with a regular class attendance for about two years.
 Movement limitations should not prevent anyone from successfully completing the course.
-It will run for 10 Sundays over 10 months at Portland Therapy Centre, Staple Hill, Bristol BS16 4NQ.
+It runs for 10 Sundays over 10 months at Portland Therapy Centre, Staple Hill, Bristol BS16 4NQ.

 The Foundation Course covers yoga postures, breathing and relaxation techniques, Hatha energetics, Mantra and Chakra.
-There will be talks and discussions about core Yoga texts as well as their relevance in everyday life.
+There are talks and discussions about core Yoga texts as well as their relevance in everyday life.
 Please find further details in the course information leaflet.

 Yoga Classes Join In

 There are currently no group classes running.